AndersDeath/diary2/000-current.md

 # 19 Januar - Fridtag - Berlin - 486 Tag der Einwanderung

 I visited a new barber today.
 The guy is from London.
 He relocated to Berlin and opened a barbershop.
 He did everything good but the service is expensive.
 I paid 75 euros which is 7500 russian rubles.
 This is crazy.
+The better haircut in Saint-Petersburg costs in two times less.